Lionel Snell: Career

 As well as being a theorist of magic, Snell has also been an avid practitioner.
-In this capacity, he has engaged with organisations such as the Ordo Templi Orientis and Illuminates of Thanateros.
+In 1977, he claimed to have performed a well-known, but notably laborious and rarely attempted ritual called the Abramelin operation.
+Later, he engaged with occultist organisations such as Ordo Templi Orientis and Illuminates of Thanateros.

 Since 2015, Snell has been running a YouTube channel, which has over a quarter million views as of July 2022.